Meet Our Speakers

 Geographer & Social Researcher

 Vanessa is a geographer and social researcher based at Scotland’s leading environmental research institute, The James Hutton Institute.
 Vanessa’s work is broadly interested in how concepts of Nature are understood.
 In particular, the ways in which these concepts facilitate and obstruct good governance of environmental change.

 More Speakers to Come

 Meet Our Entertainment

 Chan & Dee's Drink Tank is a comedy series created by Helen O'Connor, Louise McCabe and Claire Haywood.
 Beauty salon owner Chanel is feeling invisible at 50, so she creates her very own chat show.
 She enlists the help of her old school pals from Kinkytoppers Ladies College to co- host the show.
 But as the past catches up with Chanel and the set erupts in mayhem, Chan's dark roots are exposed.

 Award winning singer-songwriter Marcia Howard (Goanna Band) has graced the stage with many International artists over her long career.
 Her voice described as “one of the finest” (The Voice) and her songs recorded in Ireland, Nashville, and Australia reflect her Celtic and folk-rock influences.

-Bea Star (aka Bunny Hoop Star) is the founding owner and lead instructor of Australia’s first hula hoop business, Hoop Empire.
+Bunny Star (aka Bunny Hoop Star) is the founding owner and lead instructor of Australia’s first hula hoop business, Hoop Empire.
 Whirling around Australia and the world since 2005, Bea has activated thousands of events, classes, and parties with the magic of the hoop for both adults and kids.